sonnenstuhl/sonnenstuhl.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Daniel Sonnenstuhl is a PhD Candidate at the University of Chicago, in the Harris School of Public Policy.
-His research focuses on better understanding the implications of low-income countries' institutions on people lives and the choices they make.
+I am a PhD Candidate at the University of Chicago, in the Harris School of Public Policy.
+My research focuses on better understanding the implications of low-income countries' institutions on peoples' lives, and the choices they make.
+At the moment, I am conducting all
+My research in Nigeria.

+You can find my CV [here](uploads/CV_Sonnenstuhl.pdf).

 {style="text-align: justify;"}